When you include a gift to Montreat College in your estate plan, you ensure your support for our work continues into the future.

 Living wills specify what actions should be taken for an individual’s health if they are no longer able to make decisions for themselves.
 With a medical power of attorney, a person can appoint someone to make medical decisions for them, when someone is unable to do so on their own.
 For more information, read Dave Ramsey’s article, “What Is a Living Will and Do You Need One?”

-- Contact Joe Kirkland, Counselor to the President – Planned Giving, at 828.419.2045 or firstname.lastname@example.org for additional information on planned giving.
+- Contact Garrett Luck, Vice President for Advancement, at firstname.lastname@example.org for additional information on planned giving.

 - Seek the advice of your financial or legal advisor.